Helping Your Supply Bookmark and Share

 Before we use these medications/supplements, we have to make sure the latch is OK, we're using breast compression, we've tried pumping after feedings to increase breast stimulation, and that there isn't some other reason the supply has dwindled, like increase stress (hah!), poor diet, lack of sleep (double HAH!) starting on an estrogen containing birth control pill, thyroid problems, pregnancy, oversupply, pseudoephedrine cold medications (or any other medication for that matter.)
 Actually, one of the bigger reasons to have your supply drop off is pregnancy.
 That's an easy test to check and a good place to start.

-Plus, you make a bunch more milk than you need in the early weeks, and then you start to drop off a little, dipping into the stored supply.
-Everybody gets nervous when that happens, but we expect that drop-off to occur.
+Plus, you make a bunch more milk than you need in the early weeks, and then the baby catches up, sometimes causing us to dip into the stored supply.
+Everybody gets nervous when that happens, but we expect that the baby to catch up.
 Doesn't mean we like it-- I saw every frozen bag thawed as a sign of failure.
 Really-- thank goodness I married a psychiatrist.

-And remember, that along with these, you need to eat protein, drink until your thirst is quenched (but not more than that--too much water decreases supply!), sleep (nothing fixes problems like a good nap) and give yourself a break.
-Keep in mind that a full 50% of the women in the US never even try breastfeeding.
+Remember to take care of yourself: drink until your thirst is quenched (but not more than that--too much water decreases supply!), sleep (nothing fixes problems like a good nap) and give yourself a break.
+Keep in mind that about 20% of the women in the US never even try breastfeeding.
 It's the right thing to do and often the right thing to do is not easy.

-Fenugreek: This is a non-prescription herbal supplement that increases milk supply by decreasing an inhibitor of prolactin, the hormone that makes milk.
-It sometimes makes you smell like maple syrup and can upset your stomach but can really boost your supply.
-In fact, this stuff is good enough where we may not have to do anything else to increase your milk supply.
+Fenugreek: This is a non-prescription herbal supplement that increases milk supply by decreasing an inhibitor of prolactin.
+It may also decrease blood sugar.
+Fenugreek can make you smell like maple syrup and can upset your stomach.
 The starting dosage is 1 or 2 600-625 mg capsules every day for a few days.
 If you have no stomach upset, then bump up the dose to 3 capsules three to four times a day.
-In Racine, we have found fenugreek at GNC.
-Blessed thistle, another herbal supplement, can help with the stomach upset if it occurs.
+In my experience, Fenugreek helps those mothers who have insulin resistance issues more than other mothers.

 This is only available by prescription.
 I'll write it for the moms of my patients.
-The usual dose is 20 mg 4 times a day and it needs about 7-10 days or so to kick in.
+The usual dose is 10 mg 3-4 times a day and it needs about 7-10 days or so to kick in.
 You need to talk to your doctor if you are interested in this one and you aren't my patient.
 If you aren't in my practice, but would like the medication, I can see you in consultation.
+Domperidone is not currently covered by insurance.

 Reglan (metaclopromide) This one is covered by insurance, but I've had less luck with it.
 In fact, I'm not using it much , if at all, anymore.
 It's similar to Domperidone, in that it is a prescription GI drug that also increases milk supply, but it has some theoretical side effects that most of us find annoying: fatigue and depression.
 Those of you I've had on this had some modest improvement in your supply, but many of you were really tired.